surajair/chaibuilder.com/README.md

 Chai Builder supports both previewing and live mode.
 1. Previewing: You can preview your changes by clicking the "Preview" button in the top right corner of the builder.
-2. Live mode: You can enable live mode by visiting the page url in browser. eg: http://localhost:3000/about
+2. Live mode: You can see live mode by visiting the page url in browser. eg: http://localhost:3000/about

 ---